Tag: 1970s

 The Lincoln moved with the stealth and purpose of a panther north along Scott past Alta Plaza Park toward the Marina.

 “Are we going to hide him at some millionaire’s house?”
-Rosenda asked as she watched the buildings get fancier and fancier as they got closer to the Bay.
+Rosenda asked as she watched the buildings get fancier and fancier as they got closer to the edge of the Bay.

 Rosenda thought hard about the possible ramifications of loosening Cole’s bonds, then thought about what Shane might do if he came back and Cole was back on the loose.
-She quickly realized that he might not do a thing.
+He might not do anything, she realized.
 It was really no skin off his balls if Cole fucked right off and was never heard from again.
 She, however, did not have that luxury.

 “Look, Lucious, I don’t care what issues you are working through that make you act like a drunken clown juggling lit torches in a lumber yard, but you are not going to burn down my career.”

 The rock star yelped as he was hauled out of the car and to his feet.
-Shane silently took his measure, and deciding that the man before him was probably not going to bolt, produced a large, very sharp knife.
+Shane silently took his measure, and deciding that the man before him was probably not going to bolt, produced a very large, very sharp, knife.

 “All right, I am going to cut you loose.
 If you bolt, I’ll catch you, and when I do, I’m going to pitch you into the lagoon,” he explained, pointing with the blade toward the murky, freezing pond that reflected the ornate colonnade and rotunda.
 “We need to get you inside and find you some clothes.
 Are you onboard, smart guy?”